 DFT Ultra is an alternative product from the same manufacturer, Le-Vel.
 This version of the DFT technology is marketed more towards athletes and bodybuilders.
 The funny thing is, DFT Ultra is focused on providing increased energy and makes little mention of gains in the gym.

 DFT Ultra also comes in a variety of custom designs.
 “Camouflage” and “modern” are some of the more popular ones.
 We like the camouflage option because you can fight fat while hiding from your enemies.

 Thrive Black Label vs. Regular DFT

-Le-Vels’ regular DFT option is marketed more towards casual gym-goers, as well as those new to using dietary supplements.
+Le-Vels’ regular DFT option is marketed more towards casual gym-goers and those new to using dietary supplements.
 Regular DFT advertises itself as a less extreme version of the other available options.
-This version of the product also seems to focus its advertising on improving your metabolic functions and sleep quality.
+This version of the product also focuses its advertising on improving your metabolic functions and sleep quality.

 What Does Thrive Black Label Cost?